Second presidency of Donald Trump: Transition period and inauguration

 The presidential transition period began following Trump's victory in the 2024 U.S. presidential election, though Trump had chosen Linda McMahon and Howard Lutnick to begin planning for the transition in August 2024.
 According to The New York Times, Trump was "superstitious" and preferred to avoid discussing the presidential transition process until after Election Day.
 His transition team relied on the work of the America First Policy Institute, rather than the Heritage Foundation, a conservative think tank that garnered controversy during the election for Project 2025, a set of initiatives that would reshape the federal government.
 By October, he had not participated in the federal presidential transition process, and he had not signed a required ethics pledge, as of November.

 During the transition period, Trump announced nominations for his cabinet and administration.
-Trump was inaugurated on January 20, 2025, officially assuming the presidency at 12:00 pm, EST. He was sworn in by Chief Justice John Roberts.
-The inauguration occurred indoors in the Capitol Rotunda.
-Two days before the inauguration, Trump launched a meme coin, $Trump.
-In his first weeks, several of Trump's actions ignored or violated federal laws, regulations, and the Constitution.
+Trump was inaugurated on January 20, 2025.
+He was sworn in by Chief Justice John Roberts.
+The inauguration occurred indoors in the Capitol Rotunda as a result of a severe cold wave.

+First 100 days

+In Trump's first hundred days in office, he signed 143 executive orders, the most of any president in this period, 42 presidential memoranda, 42 presidential proclamations, the Laken Riley Act, a continuing appropriations act, and other pieces of legislation for Congress.
+Trump's extensive use of executive orders drew a mixed reception from both Republicans and Democrats.
+Some executive orders tested the limits of executive authority, and others faced immediate legal challenges.
+Major topics Trump focused on included immigration reform, deportations, applying tariffs on other countries, cutting federal spending, reducing the federal workforce, increasing executive authority, and implementing a non-interventionist foreign policy.